 Albinism is typically detected by the appearance of light hair, skin, and eyes.

-If Albinism is thought likely, an ophthalmologist should examine the child’s retinas and pattern of nerve connections between the eyes and the brain.
+An ophthalmologist should examine the child’s retinas and pattern of nerve connections between the eyes and the brain.
 If found, the child will be given a diagnosis of albinism.

 Additionally, genetic testing can diagnose albinism.